 WVS contracts with Steak Shop Catering to prepare the meals.

 During inclement weather, meal cancellations may happen if volunteer drivers feel they cannot drive safely.
-We will announce cancellations on the radio and on the Winona Volunteer Services answering machine, 452.5591.
-Staff may also call you personally.
+We will announce cancellations on the radio and on the WVS answering machine.

 Home Delivered Meals officially started in the spring of 1971 when Sue Steiner, a Winona Public Health Nurse, brought the idea of providing hot meals to clients unable to make their own meals to a meeting of local service organizations.
 By that Fall, a board of directors was created, recipients were accepted, volunteers were recruited and the first six meals were delivered.